 The strategic placement of holes affects how the racket moves through the air, how much spin a player can generate, and how the ball reacts on impact.
 Some rackets have fewer holes, while others have more, leading to different playing experiences.
-Understanding why hole distribution matters will help you make a better choice when selecting a padel racket.
+Understanding why hole distribution matters will help you make a better choice when selecting a Padel racket.

 In this guide, we’ll break down the science behind the holes, their impact on performance, and whether a racket with more or fewer holes suits your playing style.